zwilias/mongoReducer/readme.md

 ## License ##

-_MongoReducer_ is released under the Creative Commons Attribution 3.0 Unported license.
+__MongoReducer__ is released under the Apache License, Version 2.0

-For full details, please read the included `LICENSE` file.
+Please refer to the *LICENSE* and *NOTICE* files for the complete licensing information.